Windows 11 deep dive: How to use virtual desktops

 How to use virtual desktops in Windows 11

 When you first set up a Windows 11 PC, you may notice an icon on your taskbar that’s a black and a white square.
 This is the Task View icon, and this is how you access your virtual desktops.
 When you click this icon, you’ll see all your open apps taking up most of the screen, but at the bottom, you’ll see your virtual desktops (likely just one, if you haven’t used this feature before).
 You can also access this screen with a keyboard shortcut (Windows key + Tab).
+Alternatively, hovering your mouse over the Task View icon will show you just your virtual desktops, without covering everything else on your screen.

 Click the New desktop button and you’ll have a clean slate, at least in terms of open apps.
 Virtual desktops don’t actually change the icons you can see on your desktop — they simply separate your open apps.
 Once you have two or more desktops, the apps you open on one desktop won’t be visible on the others, although you can change this to some extent.